 9. Penalty where condition contravened relates to quota

-(1) The penalties set out in this section apply where a person is convicted under section 8 of an offence (in this section called “the quota offence”) relating to the contravention of a condition described in section 26(2)(c) imposed on a pearling licence, hatchery licence or permit.
+(1) The penalties set out in this section apply where a person is convicted under section 8 of an offence (in this section called the quota offence) relating to the contravention of a condition described in section 26(2)(c) imposed on a pearling licence, hatchery licence or permit.

 (2) Where the number of pearl oysters taken in excess of a quota is less than 100, the penalty for the quota offence is $10 000, unless subsection (3)(a) or (4)(a) applies.